Reading and processing flight data

 models.

-BONUS: Extending the use of throne
+BONUS: Extending the use of throne.

-was designed with drone imagery in mind,
+While `throne was designed with drone imagery in mind,

 users of the package can use any geo-referenced spatial raster that is

-file as a source.
+encoded as a .tif file as a source.
 A potential avenue to

-extend the use of throne
+extend the use of throne is to use satellite thermal

 imagery as that provided in the VIIRS,